 I sighed deeply, shaking my head to clear the drowsiness that just wouldn’t let me concentrate.

-On top of everything, I had no passport, meaning that it was impossible to get back on a plane and head back to the United States, unless I miraculously sneak in with the luggage.
+On top of everything, I had no passport.
+This means that it was impossible to get back on a plane and head back home unless I miraculously sneak in with the luggage.
 But that’s probably not going to work.

 So in other words, I am stranded.

-Now that I think about it, I should have just stayed on the plane and refuse to leave until they take me back to America.
+Now that I think about it, I should have just stayed on the plane and refused to leave until they take me back.
 But then again, they might just call security and drag me out like they did to that one guy on the news.

 I was stranded in the middle of nowhere in a country whose name I can’t even pronounce!